edwardlavender/flapper/README.md

 ```

 The `dependencies = TRUE` argument will also install any suggested
-packages, which may be required by some functions and to build vignettes
+packages, which are required by some functions/examples and to build
-(which will be added to the package in due course).
-To access the
+vignettes (which will be added to the package in due course).
+To access
-vignettes, use `vignette("flapper_intro", package = "flapper")` for a
+the vignettes, use `vignette("flapper_intro", package = "flapper")` for
-general introduction to the package. *Note that vignettes have not yet
+a general introduction to the package. *Note that vignettes have not yet
 been added to the package.*

 ## Example datasets